Last Updated on

-Want a savory hand pie for St. Patrick’s Day?
+Want a savory easy meat pie recipe for St. Patrick’s Day?
 We have the perfect one for you with stout beer!

 We came up with a little traditional Irish cuisine for St. Patrick’s Day because we wanted an alternative to corned beef and cabbage.
 We adapted one of our favorite stews, a beef and stout beer stew, to make hand pies, which were perfect finger foods for a fun dinner with the kids or taking along for a nice lunch.
 We make these every year, as they are the perfect size, and so tasty!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Because we love to use alcohol in our cooking, we used Guinness, which is a quintessential Irish stout beer.
-As for using the famous Irish stout Guinness, the beer imparts a rich malty flavor to the filling making this a delicious savory pie.
+As for using the famous Irish stout Guinness, the beer imparts a rich malty flavor to the filling making this a delicious savory easy meat pie recipe.
 This is an easy and quick recipe, perfect for celebrating the holiday!